All Purpose Cultural Cat Girl Nuku Nuku: Characters

-The son of a brilliant if absent minded scientist and the over protective CEO of a Japan's number one weapon's manufacturer, Ryu manages to take it all in stride and enjoys the times where he's able to squeeze in a normal life and quality time with either of his parents.
+The son of a brilliant if absent minded scientist and the over protective CEO of Japan's number one weapon's manufacturer, Ryū manages to take it all in stride and enjoys the times where he's able to squeeze in a normal life and quality time with either of his parents.
 He loves Nuku Nuku as a sister, but is agitated when his father brushes off her blunders as 'just being a cat' when at the same time granting her the respect and responsibilities of a human being.
-Ryu was the one who found the stray cat that would eventually become Nuku Nuku.
-Ryu is fully aware of how warped his mother can be, but still cares for her all the same (but still prefers to live with his father over his mother's smothering affection).
+Ryū was the one who found the stray cat that would eventually become Nuku Nuku.
+Ryū is fully aware of how warped his mother can be, but still cares for her all the same (but still prefers to live with his father over his mother's smothering affection).